lovelypeach/my-awesome-flutter/README.md

 ## System Services

 * [camera](https://pub.dev/packages/camera) - A Flutter plugin for getting information about and controlling the camera on Android and iOS.
 Supports previewing the camera feed, capturing images, capturing video, and streaming image buffers to dart.
+* [contact_picker](https://pub.dev/packages/contact_picker) - A Flutter plugin for picking a contact from the address book.
 * [geolocator](https://pub.dev/packages/geolocator) - Geolocation plugin for Flutter.
 This plugin provides a cross-platform (iOS, Android) API for generic location (GPS etc.) functions.
 * [path](https://pub.dev/packages/path) - A string-based path manipulation library.
 All of the path operations you know and love, with solid support for Windows, POSIX (Linux and Mac OS X), and the web.
 * [path_provider](https://pub.dev/packages/path_provider) - Flutter plugin for getting commonly used locations on host platform file systems, such as the temp and app data directories.